RicardoSantos-99/RicardoSantos-99/README.md

 ## Hello there 👋

 I'm Ricardo Carvalho, a back-end developer with a focus on Elixir and Phoenix.
-I'm currently pursuing a degree in Systems Analysis and Development, and I'm passionate about solving puzzles and tackling challenges.
+I hold a degree in Systems Analysis and Development and am currently studying Database Systems.
+I'm passionate about solving puzzles and tackling challenges.

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=RicardoSantos-99&theme=dark)](https://git.io/streak-stats)

 ### Technologies